nazrinismayilova5-blip/ECG_Cardiac_Abnormalities_Detection/README.md

 1. **Raw ECG signals** (12-lead, 1000 timesteps at 100Hz) are preprocessed and passed through a 1D-CNN residual network.
 2. **Patient metadata** (age, sex, BMI, height, weight, ECG statistics) are processed by a dense network.
-3. **Clinical text reports** (German → English translated, tokenised) are processed by a Bidirectional LSTM.
+3. **Clinical text reports** (German to English translated, tokenised) are processed by a Bidirectional LSTM.
 4. A **gated fusion module** dynamically weights the three modalities per sample.
 5. A **hierarchical classifier** first separates Normal from Abnormal, then classifies each Abnormal into MI/STTC/CD/HYP.
 6. The trained model is deployed via a **FastAPI web app** with patient authentication, history tracking, and a full HTML frontend.